StackStorm/st2docs/docs/source/install/puppet.rst

 Configuring Authentication
 --------------------------

-|st2| uses a pluggable authentication system where authentication is delegated to an
-external service called a "backend".
+StackStorm uses a pluggable authentication system where authentication is delegated to an external service called a "backend".
 The ``st2auth`` service can be configured to use various backends.
 Note only one is active at any one time.
-For more information on |st2|
-authentication see the :doc:`authentication documentation </authentication>`.
+For more information on StackStorm authentication see the :doc:`authentication documentation </authentication>`.

 The following backends are currently available: